cs24/cloud-inquisitor/docs/backend/README.rst

 update_regions
 --------------

 Updates the local cache of EC2 regions from the AWS API.
-This command must be run the first time the Audits system is installed on a machine, and should be run whenever there is a change to the available regions from AWS.
+This command must be run the first time the system is installed on a machine, and should be run whenever there is a change to the available regions from AWS.

 ::